-Justin Simien Bringing Lando Calrissian Limited Series To Dinsey-Plus
+Justin Simien Bringing Lando Calrissian Limited Series To Disney Plus

 It also spawned the Netflix series of the same name, which was similarly helmed by Simien.

 Several other Star Wars-related reveals were made by Kennedy as part of the presentation.
-Most notably, spin-offs of The Mandalorian centered on Ahsoka Tano and the “Rangers of the New Republic” are officially forthcoming.
+Most notably, spinoffs of The Mandalorian centered on Ahsoka Tano and the “Rangers of the New Republic” are officially forthcoming.
 In addition, Hayden Christensen is set to reprise the role of Darth Vader in the previously announced Obi-Wan Kenobi project.

-As shared previously by The Inquisitr, the actor who wore the Vader suit in the original trilogy — David Prowse — passed away recently.
+As shared by The Inquisitr, the actor who wore the Vader suit in the original trilogy — David Prowse — passed away recently.